sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ![phase1](total-runtime.jpg)

-For all queries generated, the compilation version (once compiled) greatly outperforms Postgres or matches it in the case of Q11.
+For all queries, the compilation version (once compiled) greatly outperforms Postgres or matches it in the case of Q11.
 I suspect that the noise of measurement outweights any improvement in runtime given how fast both systems execute the query.
 However, once we take into account the compilation time, a different result emerges.

 ### Compilation Time